alissatroiano/Hue/README.md

 #### Background

-Hue, a fictional team of graphic designers, need one central place where they can manage, display & sell products to customeres.
+Hue, a fictional team of graphic designers, needs one central application that they can use to manage, display & sell their products to customers.
 The team at Hue is in need of software that will give them the ability to:

 - Add, edit and remove products from the shop